 We believe that we are the only publicly traded BDC making venture capital investments exclusively in nanotechnology and microsystems.
-We believe we provide three core benefits to our shareholders.
+We believe we provide four core benefits to our shareholders.
 First, we are an established firm with a track record of investing in venture capital-backed companies.
-Second, we provide shareholders with access to emerging companies that commercialize and integrate products enabled by nanotechnology and microsystems that are generally privately owned.
-Third, we provide access to venture capital investments in a vehicle that, unlike private venture capital firms, is both transparent and liquid.
+Second, we provide shareholders with access to emerging companies that commercialize and integrate products enabled by nanotechnology and microsystems that are privately and publicly owned.
+Third, we have an existing portfolio of companies that we believe are comparable in stage to those found in the latter years of a private venture capital fund.
+Fourth, we provide access to venture capital investments in a vehicle that, unlike private venture capital firms, is both transparent and liquid.